 Ask a COVID-19 Question

-- Maldives has confirmed community transmission of COVID-19 within its borders.
+- Maldives Ministry of Health is reporting increasing cases of COVID-19 and the country remains in a state of emergency.
+Maldives has confirmed community transmission of COVID-19 within its borders.

-- Cases have been identified throughout the country.
+- Cases have been identified throughout the country with the majority in Male.
+However, COVID-19 cases have been reported on multiple islands.
 Islands with confirmed COVID-19 patients have been placed under travel lockdown, with arrivals and departures to those islands prohibited.

 - The government is taking active steps to prevent further spreading, including travel restrictions, voluntary isolation, and mandatory quarantines.

 - Maldives opened some resort islands for tourism on July 15, 2020.
 The Maldives Ministry of Tourism website has guidelines for visiting Maldives during the COVID-19 pandemic.
 A detailed explanation of the process for tourists can be found on the Ministry of Tourism website.

 - According to Maldives Health Protection Agency, effective September 10, all tourists will be required to present a negative PCR certificate upon arrival.